Jack Boul: Exhibitions

 In 2017, Stanford University's Art Gallery in Washington featured a large retrospective of Boul's work in an exhibition titled "Jack Boul at 90".
 Stanford's director there, Adrienne Jamieson, wrote in the exhibition's catalogue: "Throughout his over six decades of making art in Washington and its environs, Jack Boul has captured the quotidian: the gently illuminated interior of a cafe or his own studio; the geometric shapes that compromise a cityscape; a pastoral scene anchored by beautifully painted cows.
 His singular talent shines through each piece, as gentle gradations of color emerge from his deft handling of brush and paint."

 In June 2022, the works of Jack Boul were exhibited in Paris at the Salle Paul Rosenberg, the legendary gallery of the art dealer of Picasso.
+In 2025, Jack Boul had exhibitions at both the Blowing Rock Art and History Museum in North Carolina and the National Sporting Library Museum in Middleburg, Va.

+In 2026, a suite of classical music based on eight of Jack Boul's paintings was performed at the Kreeger Museum in Washington.
+That performance was broadcast on WETA-FM.

 Teaching

 Boul has taught art at many varied venues from the Scuola Internazionale di Grafica in Venice, Italy, to Montgomery College in Takoma Park, Maryland, and the Chestnut Lodge psychiatric institution in Rockville, Maryland.
 In 1969, he was appointed to the art faculty at American University and during his 15-year tenure there showed regularly at the school's Watkins Gallery.
 In 1984, he was one of the founding faculty members at the Washington Studio School where he taught painting, drawing and monotype for more than a decade.
 He retired from the Studio School in 1994 to devote his time to printmaking and painting.